realmagicgreen/magicgreen11ty/src/content/articles/2018-05-29-energy-saving-bulbs.md

 ---
-name: Energy saving bulbs
+title: Energy saving bulbs
-subtitle: Saving the planet starts from saving energy.
+subtitle: "Saving the planet starts from saving energy."
-description: Now available almost in Bali at a cheap price (11.000 rp), this 9 watts LED bulb produces as much light as old incandescent 100w bulbs, and last much longer.
-Save money, and contribute to reducing energy consumption.
-Remember that in Indonesia electricity is still mostly produced by burning fossil fuels.
+description: "This 9 watts LED bulb produces as much light as old incandescent 100w bulbs, and last much longer.
+Save money, and contribute to reducing energy consumption."
+date: 2018-05-29
+published: true
 category: know
-tags: energy-saving energy-efficiency electric learning
-image: /assets/p/posts/know/energy-saving-bulbs/energy-saving-bulbs.jpg
+tags: [article, energy-saving, energy-efficiency, electric, learning]
+cover_image: ./images/know/energy-saving-bulbs/energy-saving-bulbs.jpg
 show_in_home_slideshow: # use 'true' to have it displayed in home slideshow
 home_slideshow_caption: # lowercase, max 12 digits, including spaces
 flag: # new or other...